1.0 Introduction Soybean

 2.1 Climate Soybeans require medium amounts of rainfall.
 In Zambia, Region II is the most suitable with a rainfall range of 800-1000 mm annually.
 The optimum temperature range for soybeans growth and development is 22- 35 C. Very low temperatures, especially during flowering, will reduce the oil content and yield.

 2.2 Soil Types Soybean is well adapted to a variety of soils types.
 However, loose, deep and well-drained soils are ideal for optimum soybean production.
 But clay soils and compacted soils should be avoided.
 These soils are prone to waterlogging.
-Further, a hard crust surface may form when the soil dries aecting emergence.
+Further, a hard crust surface may form when the soil dries affecting emergence.
 The soil pH range of 5.5- 7 is ideal for optimal soybean production.
 If the pH is below 5, then lime could be applied.
 Application of lime will not only benefit soybean production but subsequent crops.

 3.0 Recommended Varieties.